Ramping up the Euro-Kitsch with “Eurobeat – Almost Eurovision” Musical

 To match the absurdity of the yearly spectacle, a locally produced theatre company would have to ramp up the kitsch to make it entertaining.
 And they did just that!

 The music pumped to predictable beats, and the lyrics perfectly matched every country’s strength (or weakness).
-Sweden had its gooey ABBA variant, Iceland had its obligatory bleak noir group, and England continued the tradition of sending an entrant that ticks every box but still fails abysmally—the politically driven irony wasn’t lost on Margo and myself.
+Sweden had its gooey ABBA variant, Iceland had its obligatory bleak noir group, and England continued the tradition of sending an entrant that ticks every box but still fails abysmally—the politically driven irony wasn’t lost on Margo and me.
 It had us grinning from ear to ear.

 And that’s the point of this show.
 It’s humourous at every turn.
 It mocks the Eurovision brand, encouraging the audience to laugh loud and often.
 And, unlike Eurovision’s long list of 40+ entrants, this compact version clips it down to a sensible ten countries.
 After all, it’s a two-hour show!